dlt-hub/verified-sources/CONTRIBUTING.md

 [sources.github]
 access_token="ghp_KZCEQlC8***"
 ```
 In essence **DLT_SECRETS_TOML** is just your `secrets.toml` file and will be used as such by the CI runner.

-Following checks must pass:
-* mypy and linter
-* `dlt init` test where we make sure you provided all information to your verified source module for the distribution to correctly happen
-* tests for your source must pass on **postgres** and **duckdb**

 ### Sharing and obtaining source credentials, test accounts, destination access
 Typically we created a common test account for your source [before you started coding](#walktrough-create-and-contribute-a-new-source).
 This is an ideal situation - we can reuse your tests directly and can merge your work quickly.